Lion behaviour for photographers

 by Christiaan Winterbach, first published in NikonRumors on 17th May 2020

 Christian Winterbach is a Botswana-based wildlife researcher and photography enthusiast.
 He’s also African Conservation Experience’s partner for our Okavango Wilderness Project.
-In this post he shares his advice on understanding lion behaviour in order to capture the best wildlife photos.
+In this post, he shares his advice on understanding lion behaviour to capture the best wildlife photos.

 I am a wildlife biologist who has worked for 25 years in northern Botswana, mostly in and around the Okavango Delta.
 My focus has been on counting large carnivores, especially lions.
 Sharing a passion for carnivores and photography, I have been privileged to spend more time with lions than most people have.

 If you’re going on a once-in-a-lifetime safari, you don’t want to miss out on key photographic opportunities.
 The advantages that professional wildlife photographers have over a first-time visitor are local knowledge and an understanding of the animals.
 Knowing where to find animals and when they are going to do something improves your chances of getting that special photo.
 A good guide will go a long way in providing the local knowledge.
 I hope this will also help you with some basic understanding of lions so as not to miss that perfect shot!

 People associate lions with the African savannah, but they can be found from the deserts to the edge of tropical forests, and everything in between.
 Lions are social cats, living in pride of related females and their offspring.
 Prides frequently spend time apart in sub-groups.